OmarPashaev/SystemMonitor/README.md

 A lightweight PowerShell system monitoring tool that logs CPU and RAM usage and issues configurable alerts for performance tracking.

 ---
+## Project History

+This project was originally developed earlier and used locally.
+It was uploaded to GitHub on March 27, 2025, as part of an effort to organize and showcase my work publicly.

 ## Features
 - Logs CPU and RAM usage every 30 seconds